shreyanshtripathi-01/CodeLens-Hackathon-Assessment-Platform-INT219-INT220-Group-Project/README.md

 ---

-# CodeLens - Online Assessment Platform
+# Code Lens: Hackathon Assessment Platform

-CodeLens is a web-based proctored examination system designed specifically for conducting hackathon candidate assessments.
+CodeLens is a web-based proctored examination system designed specifically for conducting hackathon candidate assessments as part of the INT219 & INT220 Group Project.
 The platform provides a secure and efficient way to evaluate candidates through standardized tests.

 ## Database Schema Example